Vive Hand Tracking SDK detects hands in the camera frame and provide gesture, position and other results.

 Hand Positions (Modes)¶

 Due to OS/hardware restrictions, Vive Hand Tracking SDK provides different position result types (a.k.a modes) for user to choose from.
 Modes with more detailed information will normally use more computation resources.
-Some modes are therefore not available on center platforms.
+Some modes are therefore not available on certain platforms.

 For a speed benchmark of different modes on different platforms, see Detection speed.